Expand description

 add_sync_err_handler function.

-For asynchronous notifications, use the add_async_err_handler! macro.
+For general-purpose asynchronous notifications, use the add_async_err_handler function.

 Error notifications will not occur until the fix_err_handlers function is called.